 Foods To Avoid

-Many foods today contain chemicals, salt, and added sugars.
-Discuss the kinds of foods you like and may be allergic to with your doctor.
-He or she can help give you an idea of the types of foods that are harmful to your health.
+Many foods today have chemicals, salt, and added sugars.
+Talk to your doctor about the kinds of foods you like and may be allergic to with your doctor.
+Your doctor can help you identify the types of foods that are harmful to your health.

 Cholesterol, Sodium (Salt), & Added Sugars

 - Meat, poultry, and fish all have some cholesterol, as do dairy products.
-However, these are also a good source of protein.
+These are also a good source of protein.
 Some animal products are higher in cholesterol than others.
 Turkey is naturally low in cholesterol.
 So is tuna.

-- Added sugars are sugars (e.g., fructose and dextrose) and syrups (e.g., corn syrup) that are added to prepared foods or beverages to make them taste sweeter.
-Sodas and fruit drinks; prepared candy, cakes, and pies; and some grain products (e.g., sweet rolls and cinnamon toast) have added sugars.
+- Added sugars are sugars (e.g., fructose) and syrups (e.g., corn syrup) that are added to prepared foods or beverages to make them taste sweeter.
+Added sugars are found in sodas, fruit drinks, prepared candy, cakes, and some grain products (e.g., sweet rolls and cinnamon toast).
+Limit your intake of sweets and sugary drinks daily.